heythisisnate/nodemcu-smartthings/README.md

    ![](screenshots/localhost 2017-02-05 22-24-28.png)

 1. Now that you've got the code, it's time to make a POST request to get the access token.
-For this I like to use tools [Advanced REST Client Chrome app](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo?hl=en-US).
+For this I like to use [Advanced REST Client Chrome app](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo?hl=en-US).
 You can use any tool that can create a POST request with form parameters.
 Just fill in [the fields](http://docs.smartthings.com/en/latest/smartapp-web-services-developers-guide/authorization.html#get-access-token) as shown:

   ![](screenshots/Advanced REST client 2017-02-05 22-09-03.png)